tuurep/dotfiles/.github/README.md

 ### This repo

-My dotfiles and other configuration files for backup and quick reference.
+My dotfiles (any configuration files) for backup and quick reference.

 I follow the **bare git repository** method to manage config files.
 This way no files need to be moved or copied and no symlinks need to be created.